eishm721/TweetLy/README.md

+# TweetLy

-# TweetLy - a text prediction algorithm based of scraped Twitter history
+This is a text prediction algorithm based of scraped Twitter history

 This is a Twitter prediction API that uses past tweet history to predict future user speech patterns.
 Has two modes, analyze and compare.
 Analyze reports a users tweeting patterns and other fun statistics.
 Compare takes in a sample of text and a list of 2 or more users and predicts which user is most likely to say that tweet based on a probabilistic model, along with a similarity index.
 All input handled through command line.
 Requires Twitter developer account with access keys.